FrenchTechLead/ftl-astro/src/pages/posts/tech/20210615-the-hardest-production-bug-that-i-faced-in-my-software-engineering-career.md

 **So we know now that our servers are returning some exotic HTTP responses for cached resources, and unlike Chrome and Firefox, IE does not tolerate this protocol violation and acts weirdly by printing the Body of these responses directly onto the DOM.**

-So where did the 304 HTTP response got the Body from?
+So where did the 304 HTTP response got her Body from? 🍑
 -----------------------------------------------------

 When we GET a resource directly from the Mashup Server we receive a 304 response with no Body content (L.1), but when going through the RP we receive a 304 response that has a Body content(L.2).